anant5441/CareNest/README.md

 # CareNest

 ## Overview
-Project-X is a full-stack application designed to provide medical, nutritional, and health-related services.
+CareNest is a full-stack application designed to provide medical, nutritional, and health-related services.
 It consists of a React Native (Expo) frontend and a FastAPI backend, supporting features like medical queries, meal planning, symptom analysis, and location-based hospital search.

 ---